 Graphics designed by Freepik

-It’s hard to believe, but you don’t need representative users for Usability testing!
+It’s hard to believe, but you don’t need representative users for user testing.
+Again, you don’t need representative users for user testing.
+Here’s why:

 “Testing always works, and even the worst test with the wrong user will show you important things you can do to improve your site.”